hneemann/Digital/src/main/dig/hdl/HowTo.md

 ## The HGS language

+### General

 The HGS language (HDL Generator Scripting language) is used as a template engine to create files dynamically.
 There are two main usages: At first this language is used to define the VHDL and Verilog templates which are necessary to export a circuit to VHDL or Verilog.

-Second the GDS language is used to generate the board specific files which are necessary to run a circuit on a specific board.
+Second the HGS language is used to generate the board specific files which are necessary to run a circuit on a specific board.
 HGS is a simple, dynamic, interpreted language designed for file templating.

-To avoid a couple of common mistakes by using a dynamic language it uses a uncommon approach to deal with assignments.
+To avoid a couple of common mistakes by using a dynamic language it uses a uncommon approach to deal with variables.
 To declare a new variable you have to use the `:=` operator.
 This is only possible if the new variables does not exist.
 Once the new variable is created an assignment to the variable is done by the `=` operator.
 This is only possible if the variable already